Let Old Things Lie

-M: Will you really go tonight doctor?
+M: Will you go tonight, doctor?
 Will you really try and find it?

 K: Yes, Mathers, I will.

-K: Are you willing to tell me more of your story?
+K: Are you willing to tell me more about your story?

 M: I guess I can do that.

-K: Take your time Mathers, tell me anything you feel is important.
+K: Take your time Mathers, tell me anything you feel is essential.

-M: Well, let me start by saying… I loved my family, my father and mother were great parents and I was well taken care of.
+M: Well, let me start by saying… I loved my family, my father and mother were great parents, and I was well cared for.
 There was nothing in my past that would cause me to harm my parents.
 No abuse, no resentment, nothing.
-For most of my life I thought I was an only child.
-It was only when I found fathers journal that I found the truth.
-It wasn’t until then that I remembered my imaginary friend from when I was very young.
+For most of my life, I thought I was an only child.
+It was only when I found my father's journal that I found the truth.
+It wasn't until then that I remembered my imaginary friend from when I was very young.

 K: Imaginary friend?

-M: Yes, I had memories, very vague, just fragments from when I was young, I must have been between three and five years old.
-I remembered that there was a heating vent in my room that was connected straight down to the furnace in the basement.
+M: Yes, I had memories, very vague, just fragments from when I was young.
+I must have been between three and five years old.
+I remembered a heating vent in my room connected straight down to the basement's furnace.
 At nights I would hear crying or whimpers from the vent.
 I began to talk with the voice and try to comfort it.
-It could not speak only make emotive sounds, but somehow I could understand.
+It could not speak only to make emotive sounds, but somehow I could understand.
 The sadness that the voice conveyed was so deep and mournful that I was compelled to offer comfort.
-Eventually I was able to communicate with the voice and I would talk to it at night before going to bed.
-After some time it was able to say one word, it’s name, “Me”.
-I would try to explain that me was a pronoun we use to refer to ourselves but that it was not a proper name.
-The response would be simply “Me” and so I began to address the voice by that name.
-My parents told me that this was my imaginary friend and didn’t pay much attention to it.
-Eventually I grew older and moved into a different room in the house.
-Since I no longer heard the voice, I believed that my parents were right, it was an imaginary friend and now that I was older it would fade from memory.
+Eventually, I communicated with the voice, and I would talk to it at night before going to bed.
+After some time, it was able to say one word.
+It's name.
+"Me."
+I would try to explain that "Me" was a pronoun we use to refer to ourselves but that it was not a proper name.
+The response would be "Me," so I began to address the voice by that name.
+My parents told me that this was my imaginary friend and didn't pay much attention to it.
+Eventually, I grew older and moved into a different room in the house.
+Since I no longer heard the voice, I believed that my parents were right, it was an imaginary friend, and now that I was older, it would fade from memory.
 And it did… fade from memory.

 K: You were five when you changed rooms?

-M: Yes, years went by and I no longer spoke with my imaginary friend.
+M: Yes, years went by, and I no longer spoke with my imaginary friend.
 I grew up and forgot all about it.
-Last year after my thirteenth birthday I was in my old room getting something out of the closet when I heard a scream.
-It was muffled but it was definitely the scream of a woman.
-There were some other scuffling sounds and then there was the distinct sound of whimpering or crying.
-I was shocked, it sounded just as I remembered when I was young.
+Last year after my thirteenth birthday, I was in my old room getting something out of the closet when I heard a scream.
+It was muffled, but it was the scream of a woman.
+There were some other scuffling sounds, and then there was the distinct sound of whimpering or crying.
+I was shocked.
+It sounded just as I remembered when I was young.
 I called out at the vent, the sound abruptly stopped.

 K: I thought you said it was a brother?
 You said there was a woman's scream.